leifpowers/How-to-Get-the-Maximum/README.md

 Once you create a free account on github, you can log issues in this repository against the main website.
 I can then interact with you to resolve.

+For now, the license of everything that is posted is PUBLIC DOMAIN.
+Link to something if you don't want to risk me taking what you posted and pushing it right into my documents.

-I'm also thinking about using the git repository to hold files that make sense for multiple people to edit; but I have no immediate plans there.
+I'm also thinking about using the git repository to hold files that make sense for multiple people to edit.